richtier/file-uploader/readme.md

     action: '/server/upload',
     // additional data to send, name-value pairs
     params: {},

+    // Special Parameters
+    // CSRF Validation -
+    //   If your framework requires CSRF tokens as form input fields the
+    //   following parameters can be given to create a hidden input with /    the specified name and token value.
+    //   - csrf_token: the CSRF value the server requires
+    //   - csrf_name:  HTML name attribute of the input element containing
+    //                 the csrf_token

     // validation
     // ex. ['jpg', 'jpeg', 'png', 'gif'] or []